 As a supplier that specializes in catheters and incontinence products as well as ostomy supplies, 180 Medical is ready to serve you.

 How to Get Your First Order of Incontinence Supplies

-Ready to get the incontinence supplies you need to be covered by your Florida Medicaid plan?
+Ready to get the incontinence supplies you need to be covered by your Florida Medicaid waiver plan?

 First, be sure to visit your doctor to obtain a prescription and proper diagnosis of incontinence because your incontinence products must be medically necessary.